HOW TO SEW LEATHER BY HAND?

 8- Pull on each needle to tighten the stitch : left hand upwards and right hand towards you - diagonally at about 45° to the leather.
 You must tighten the stitch well (use your thumbs) and have the same tightening force for each stitch.

-9- Make 3 stop stitches with a round awl to enlarge the holes: do not make a comma / pass the thread over the needle.
+9- Make 3 backstitching stitches with a round awl to enlarge the holes: do not make a comma / pass the thread over the needle.
 Cut the thread flush then put a dot of glue on each side.

 WHICH THREAD AND NEEDLE SHOULD I CHOOSE FOR SEWING LEATHER?